Evident-Industrial/NDE_Open_File_Format/site/docs/hdf5-structure/public-group.md

 - **DatasetId** must be a unique integer within a group identifying a specific dataset.

-- **DataClass** must be a string attributed one of the supported values: `AScanAmplitude`, `AScanStatus`, `TFMValue`, or `TFMStatus`.
+- **DataClass** must be a string attributed one of the supported values: `AScanAmplitude`, `AScanStatus`, `TfmValue`, `TfmStatus`, `FiringSource`, `CScanPeak`, `CScanStatus`, or `CScanTime`.
 It enables the quick identification of the type of data associated with a dataset.
 The additional `FiringSource` data class can be found in some Evident .nde files but this type of dataset is only used internally for the moment.

 **Note that the Groups HDF5 group structure matches the description of [groups in the JSON formatted Setup dataset](../json-metadata/setup/data-model/groups/index.md).
 Please refer to this section for more information on datasets structure.**